lowRISC/opentitan/hw/ip/rv_timer/doc/rv_timer.md

 possibility of an interrupt between the two reads then the counter could have advanced even more.

 This condition can be detected in a standard way using a third read.
-Figure 2.5 in RISC-V user-level specification explains how to avoid this.
+Figure 10.1 in the RISC-V unprivileged specification explains how to avoid this.

 ```asm
 again: